-As mentioned in my previous post, I concluded that in my opinion cruises are a perfect option for those with disabilities due to the excellent accessibility of cruise ships by large companies such as Royal Caribbean and the fantastic care that the staff provide for those passengers with disability.
+As mentioned in my previous post, I concluded that in my opinion cruises are a perfect option for those with disabilities due to the excellent accessibility of cruise ships by large companies such as Royal Caribbean and the wonderful care that the staff provide for those passengers with a disability.
 It is also preferable to using air travel because of the lack of waiting around for hours in a large airport.
 However, as the first post was a general overview of cruising with a disability, I wanted to write another post, writing about my own experiences of going on a cruise with a neurological condition.

 As regular readers will know, one of the main symptoms that I experience as a result of the brain stem lesion is dizziness and problems with my balance.
 As a result, I was hesitant about going on a cruise because of the severity of these issues that have been increasingly become worse recently.
-In fact, a few days prior to leaving for the holiday, I was in floods of tears stating that I couldn’t face going on the cruise because of how bad I have been feeling.
-Furthermore, the attacks of losing my vision also came back the days before the start of the holiday, and as a result I just felt that I wanted, or even needed to stay at home to be among the familiar surroundings and those items that give me comfort.
+In fact, a few days before leaving for the holiday, I was in floods of tears stating that I couldn’t face going on the cruise because of how sick I have been feeling.
+Furthermore, the attacks of losing my vision also came back the days before the start of the holiday, and as a result, I just felt that I wanted, or even needed to stay at home to be among the familiar surroundings and those items that give me comfort.
 I was frightened of these episodes occurring when in unfamiliar surroundings and somewhere where I do not know the layout.
-I was eventually talked round into going obviously, and had to go anyway as it was too late to cancel without losing a substantial amount of money.
+I was eventually talked round into going obviously and had to go anyway as it was too late to cancel without losing a substantial amount of money.

 Even going down for dinner was difficult for me – the lighting, the varying ceiling heights and the loud noises all seemed to bother me,, making me feel very dizzy and setting the vertigo and although I felt silly for wearing it, I needed the security of my hat with me, the majority of the time in order to block out the stimuli which were making my symptoms worse.
 I was unable to attend the shows because of the strobe lighting and flashing lights being used, as they too are a trigger for the episodes of vertigo that I regularly experience.
 However, I did attend an ice show which used such effects, and was very unwell afterwards, with the inability to even get dressed the very next day.
 People did stare and felt very self-conscious but I remembered a great quote by Dr Seuss “Those who mind don’t matter and those who matter don’t mind.”
 A lot of people who we met during the cruise were lovely and very understanding such as Gemma and Stan, a granddaughter and granddad who sat on our table at dinner.
 Both were lovely and we enjoyed their company during the cruise.
 Although even attending dinner was difficult as positive is that, during most of the holiday I still managed to go despite the severe symptoms I was experiencing and very much enjoyed dressing up for the formal nights.
 Arriving back at the cabin we were on some nights greeted with the fun and cute ‘towel animals’ created by our wonderful room attendant (who nicknamed me Rihanna during the holiday!).
 They also helped put a much needed smile on my face!!